ATFutures/who-data/README.md

 Data for [`who` repo](https://github.com/ATFutures/who).

-# worldpop download and pre-processing
+# worldpop download and pre-processing (does not need to be run)

 Data must be manually downloaded from [worldpop](http://www.worldpop.org.uk/).
 See `?worldpop_files (type =